 Paraphrasing and Summarizing: Tools You Can't Live Without

-This workshop offers a review of these three essential tools writers use in research-based writing.
-Students will practice using each with a sample text on their own work.
-We will address how proper use of these tools helps us avoid plagiarism.
+This workshop offers a review of paraphrasing and summarizing, essential tools writers use in research-based writing.
+Students will practice using each with a sample text and receive feedback on their own work.
+We will address how careful use of these tools helps us avoid plagiarism.

-Students will learn effective proofreading strategies and practice using them with their own work.
+This workshop will present a fundamental strategy for writing more foreceful, effective prose: cutting out excess words.
 Please bring in a sample of your own writing to work with.

 *Please note: ACE workshops are primarily designed for an undergraduate audience, though graduate students are more than welcome to attend.